Veterans Affairs Dept. tells congressional staffers it won't repay underpaid GI Bill benefits recipients

 But VA officials told congressional staffers in a telephone call on Wednesday morning that once the system is made right next year, they will not make retroactive payments to those who were underpaid because of the housing miscalculations.

-"They are essentially going to ignore the lot and say that that change only goes forward from Dec.
+"They are essentially going to ignore the law and say that that change only goes forward from Dec.
 2019," one aide told NBC News.

 The reason the VA decided that it would not make the retroactive payments is because it would have to audit all its previous education claims prior to Dec.
 2019, meaning the VA would potentially have to inspect 2 million claims, the aide said.